nixos-asia/website/en/blog/nixify-haskell-project-intro.md

 # Nixify your haskell project: Introduction

-This is the start of a series of blog posts aimed at simplifying Haskell development & packaging workflow using [Nix](https://nixos.org/).
+This is the start of a series of blog posts aimed at simplifying [[haskell]] development & packaging workflow using [[nix]].
 In this post, we begin the series by nixifying a Haskell application that uses PostgreSQL database and package it for end-users to run with one command.

 Nix is a powerful package manager and build system that provides reproducible and declarative development environment.
-We will utilize [Nix flakes](https://nixos.wiki/wiki/Flakes) to declaratively configure this environment.
+We will utilize [[flakes|Nix Flakes]] to declaratively configure this environment.

 >[!note]
 > We strongly recommend flakes for anyone getting started with Nix.
 Flakes is [production ready despite being marked as experimental](https://determinate.systems/posts/experimental-does-not-mean-unstable).